 The Department Chair forwards the portfolio packet to the departmental Promotion and Tenure Committee for review and recommendation.
 The committee evaluates the extent to which the faculty member has achieved the tenure criteria for Student Intellectual Development, Scholarly Activity, and Professional Stewardship for the period under review.
 If the faculty member was credited for prior years' service at another institution, accomplishments during those credited years are considered in the review process.
 After the departmental Promotion and Tenure Committee completes its work, its recommendation is submitted to the Department Chair by the due date identified on the annual Tenure and Promotion Timeline.
 The Department Chair evaluates the extent to which the faculty member has achieved the tenure criteria in Student Intellectual Development, Scholarly Activity, and Professional Stewardship for the period under review.
-The Department Chair's evaluation, the portfolio packet, and a report incorporating the determination of the departmental Promotion and Tenure Committee. along with its recommendation, is sent to the Dean by the due date identified on the annual Tenure and Promotion Timeline.
-The Dean immediately notifies the College of Education Promotion and Tenure Committee.
+The Department Chair's evaluation, the portfolio packet, and a report incorporating the determination of the departmental Promotion and Tenure Committee, along with its recommendation, is sent to the dean by the due date identified on the annual Tenure and Promotion Timeline.
+The Department chair's evaluation and Tenure Committee, along with its recommendation, is sent to the dean by the due date identified on the annual Tenure and Promotion Timeline.
+The dean immediately notifies the College of Education Promotion and Tenure Committee.

 The College of Education Promotion and Tenure Committee will evaluate the extent to which the faculty member has achieved the tenure criteria for Student Intellectual Development, Scholarly Activity, and Professional Stewardship for the period under review.
-The committee is to complete its work and transfer its recommendation and all relevant documentation to the Dean by the due date identified on the annual Tenure and Promotion timeline.
-After careful review of the supporting material provided by the faculty member, the recommendations of any external reviewers, if applicable, the departmental Promotion and Tenure Committee, the Department Chair, and the College of Education Promotion and Tenure Committee, the Dean shall evaluate the extent to which the candidate has achieved the tenure criteria for Student Intellectual Development, Scholarly Activity, and Professional Stewardship during the period under review.
-The Dean will formulate a written recommendation and forward it, along with supporting materials, to the Vice President for Academic Affairs by the due date identified on the annual Tenure and Promotion Timeline.
+The committee is to complete its work and transfer its recommendation and all relevant documentation to the dean by the due date identified on the annual Tenure and Promotion timeline.
+After careful review of the supporting material provided by the faculty member, the recommendations of any external reviewers, if applicable, the departmental Promotion and Tenure Committee, the department chair, and the College of Education Promotion and Tenure Committee, the dean shall evaluate the extent to which the candidate has achieved the tenure criteria for Student Intellectual Development, Scholarly Activity, and Professional Stewardship during the period under review.
+The dean will formulate a written recommendation and forward it, along with supporting materials, to the Vice President for Academic Affairs by the due date identified on the annual Tenure and Promotion Timeline.
 From this point, the evaluation for tenure continues as specified in the Winthrop University Faculty Manual.